rionmuerte/proceduralFaceCreation/README.md

 ---

 Because this is one of the simplest ways to create random faces, it is far from perfect (maybe even it isn't good at all).
 It still needs some purpose, and probably many more work to make it available to work in your game.
 I did it as a proof of concept (and being bored one night) and most of the time I spent doing it was on making face parts.
-Because I am really bad in graphics it took long time.
-I calculated that having this set of *parts*, I can create 15000 rather different faces (at least composed from different assets, they look kinda the same thanks to my amazing drawing skills).
-Adding color palletes I used for coloring it rounds up in almost 5 million possible outcomes.
-Even though it isn't the best algorithm or it doesnt look really good, I encourage you to jump into topic of procedural generation of things in many cases, not only faces.
+Because I am really bad in graphics, it took me a long time.
+I calculated that having this set of *parts*, I can create 15000 rather different faces (at least composed from different assets, they look kind of the same thanks to my amazing drawing skills).
+Adding color pallets I used for coloring it rounds up in almost 5 million possible outcomes.
+Even though it isn't the best algorithm or it doesn't look really good, I encourage you to jump into topic of procedural generation of things in many cases, not only faces.
 This is extremally interesting topic and can bring big replayability into your game.

 And for the end, I'd like to show you some examples of faces that could be made with this script and this set of assets.